Beate Axmann. A Light in the Horizon

-One of the main characteristics and singularities in the recent work of Beate Axmann is her use of light.
-In its physical form, light appears many times from within the surface of the work and other times as painted strokes of white or yellow characteristics.
-Light sometimes illuminates the entire work and other times it exists forcefully within a dark surface.
-In the works “ eacemaker: Tramondi IV and V,” light reigns and abounds as a gracious dominant stroke of white color that moves across from one work to the next one.
-These glowing lines blur at the top as if losing their physical and revelatory qualities.
-Yet towards the bottom they drip as the white paint comes back to its physical worldly nature.
-At that point, the paint can no longer hold its ground against the pulling forces of the earth’s gravitational force.
+One of the main characteristics and singularities of Beate Axmann’s recent work is her use of light.
+Physically, light often appears to emanate from within the surface of the work, while at other times, it manifests as painted strokes of white or yellow.
+Light sometimes illuminates the entire piece, and at other times, it forcefully exists within a dark surface.
+In the works “Peacemaker: Tramondi IV and V,” light reigns as a dominant stroke of white that moves across from one work to the next.
+These glowing lines blur at the top as if losing their physical and revelatory qualities, yet toward the bottom, they drip as the white paint returns to its physical, earthly nature.
+At that point, the paint can no longer resist the pull of gravity.
 In these works, the physical meets the ethereal.

 Sergio Gomez, MFA